4-H & Youth Development

 University of Maine Cooperative Extension conducts the state’s most successful out-of-school youth educational program through 4-H. 4-H is a positive youth development organization that empowers young people to reach their full potential.

-- 9,100 youth through our 4-H Camp and Learning Centers
+- 4-H Camp and Learning Centers;

-- 7,148 youth through our Special Interest/Short Term programs
+- our Special Interest/Short Term programs; and

-- 9,600 youth through our School Enrichment Programs
+- our School Enrichment Programs.

-- 52,944 projects focused on Science, Technology, Engineering and Math (STEM)
+- Science, Technology, Engineering and Math (STEM);

-- 13,784 projects focused on Healthy Lifestyles
+- Healthy Lifestyles programs; and

-- 17,140 projects focused on Youth Community Action/Engagement/Leadership
+- Youth Community Action/Engagement/Leadership.

 Our Extension employees and volunteers are committed to